Updated on 14 August 2017

 ♦ Terrazza Triennale within the Design Museum on Viale Alemagna

-Which of our outdoor dining in Milan picks would you like to visit?
-Do you have any others that you would recommend to visitors to the city?
+Which of our al fresco Milan restaurants would you like to visit?
+Do you have any other restaurants that you would recommend to visitors looking for outdoor dining in Milan?